acemod/ACE3/wiki/feature/atragmx.md

 ## Usage

 Short overview of how to use the feature, e.g. menu options, key bindings, instructions.
 May not apply to all modules.

 ## Dependencies

-`ace_common`, `ace_weather`
+{% include dependencies_list.md component="atragmx" %}